678 Go

 a considerable overlap in the survival of our

-have been anticipated, no differences in survival
+have been anticipated, no dierences in survival

 patients and those from the abovementioned